 With much foresight, Jon arranged to continue our school programs by bringing Griffith Observatory colleague, Jim Mahon on board at SMC.
-Jim is an experienced amateur astronomer and astronomy educator and remains on staff here at SMC and at Griffith Observatory as both a telescope demonstrator and occasional planetarium lecturer, and occasionally he serves as a 100-inch telescope operator at Mt.
+Jim is an experienced amateur astronomer and astronomy educator and remains on staff here at SMC and at Griffith Observatory as both a telescope demonstrator and occasional planetarium lecturer, and in the past he served as a 100-inch telescope operator at Mt.
 Wilson Observatory.

-In a previous life, Jim was a manufacturing engineer and department manager at the manufacturer of the NASA Space Shuttle Main Engine, so his fascination with space exploration is backed by nuts and bolts experience helping construct and maintain the space shuttle, the most complex piece of machinery humans have ever built.
+In a previous life, Jim was a manufacturing engineer and department manager at the manufacturer of the NASA Space Shuttle Main Engine, so his fascination with space exploration is backed by nuts and bolts experience helping construct and maintain the space shuttle, one of the most complex pieces of machinery humans have ever built.

 More recently, Sarah Vincent, another educator with experience in informal astronomy outreach at JPL and Griffith Observatory, joined Jim on our lecturing staff.
 Jim and Sarah are combining their differing styles and experiences to provide public and school programming in our new online programs pending the eventual resumption of live programs on campus.